ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Upon receiving a request to perform a virus scan of the registration packets on the client machine, the system performs the following steps:
 1. When the client application is open, the system scans the registration packets at a configured frequency.
-1. Checks if viruses are available in the registration packets that are stored on the client machine.
+1. Checks if viruses are available in the registration packets, which are stored on the client machine.
    * All registration packets on the machine will be scanned.
 3. At the end of the scan, displays an alert message (Security scan detected viruses in the following files [List of files].
 Please take necessary action or contact the administrator) on screen if a virus is detected.
 1. If the client application is not open at the configured time, the scan will be queued up and runs only when the client application is open.